Basic-Nature/html_Parser_prototype/readme.md

 ---

-## 🔐 Notes on Security
+## 🔐 Security & Integrity

-- All scraping runs headlessly unless CAPTCHA is triggered.
+- **Headless Scraping:** All scraping runs headlessly by default; a visible browser is launched only if CAPTCHA is triggered.
-- `.env` is excluded from version control via `.gitignore`.
+- **.env Protection:** Sensitive settings are managed via `.env`, which is excluded from version control (`.gitignore`).
-- No credentials or session tokens are stored.
+- **No Credential Storage:** No credentials or session tokens are stored at any time.
+- **Path Safety:** All file and database operations are path-safe and `.env`-configured to prevent injection or traversal attacks.
-- The web UI can be protected with authentication if deployed publicly.
+- **Web UI Security:** The web interface can be protected with authentication when deployed publicly.
+- **Auditability:** All user feedback and corrections are logged for transparency and audit trails.
+- **Election Integrity:** ML/NER-powered anomaly detection, cross-field validation, and persistent logs enforce data integrity.

 ---

 ## 🚧 Roadmap

 - Multi-race selection prompt
-- Retry logic on failed URLs
+- Retry logic for failed URLs
 - Browser fingerprint obfuscation
 - Contributor upload queue (for handler patches)
 - YAML config option for handler metadata
 - Web UI for user prompts and batch management

 ---

+## 🛡️ Smart Elections Ambition

+Smart Elections Parser is built to set a new standard for election data integrity and transparency.
+Every extraction, correction, and output is:

+- **Auditable:** Full logs and metadata for every step.
+- **Verifiable:** ML/NER-powered anomaly detection and structure validation.
+- **Correctable:** Human-in-the-loop feedback at every stage.
+- **Extensible:** Ready for new formats, handlers, and AI/ML improvements.
+- **Secure:** Designed for safe, compliant, and transparent operation.

 ## 📄 License